 RSSL Comes in at a Largely Competitive Pricing Position

 When seeking to establish core equity exposure through an ETF or alternative vehicle, investors might consider the cost of participation in their overall returns.
 For funds that seek to track broad equity indices, specifically, it would be expected for these fees to be rather minimal.
-Compared to the wealth of other funds that exist across the fund scape that seek to harness the Russell 2000 Index as their primary prospectus benchmark, RSSL carries with it an expense ratio that is well beneath the group average.
-Specifically, it is charging 8 basis points compared to an average of 93 basis points for the lot.2 This is a credit to the fund’s passive management style, the expectation that it will trade its underlying constituency infrequently, and its intent to track the underlying Russell through its representative sampling strategy.
+Compared to the wealth of other funds that exist in the Morningstar Small Blend Category, RSSL carries with it an expense ratio that is well beneath the group average.
+Specifically, it is charging 8 basis points compared to an average of 98 basis points for the lot.2 This is a credit to the fund’s passive management style, the expectation that it will trade its underlying constituency infrequently, and its intent to track the underlying Russell through its representative sampling strategy.

 Over the long term, this could have a material impact on the returns received by maintaining a position in the fund.
 Investors should also consider the potential benefits that come with implementing via an ETF product.
 Mutual funds tend to have a greater likelihood of having to distribute capital gains at year-end.
 In fact, in 2023, 49% of the mutual funds that harness the Russell 2000 as their primary prospectus benchmark had a capital gains distribution, while none of the ETFs with the same primary benchmark did.3 This is a product of the in-kind creation and redemption process that is associated with ETFs, where Authorized Participants (APs) will deliver and redeem baskets of underlying securities to and from ETF issuers to maintain their liquidity rather than exchanging cash that would result in a taxable event.
 This might help investors save money and prevent erosion of their total returns.